-My goal with Live Simply Natural is that it be a resource to help you feel empowered when making food choices, so I’m breaking down everything you need to know with some of the most common whole food ingredients.
+My goal with Live Simply Natural is that it is resource to help you feel empowered when making food choices, so I’m breaking down everything you need to know with some of the most common whole food ingredients.
 Today I’m sharing one of my summer favorites – ZUCCHINI!

 Produce Guide: Zucchini

 Zucchini is known as a summer squash variety.
 There are two main categories of squash: summer squash and winter squash.
-Harvested when immature, summer squash are characterized by thin, edible skins, soft seeds and a mild flavor.
-Their tender flesh has a high water content and cooks quickly.
-As their name suggests they are in peak season during summer months.
-The most popular variety of summer squash is zucchini and is one of our favorite to use in our summer dishes.
-This versatile vegetable can be grilled, steamed, stir-fried, stuffed and baked to use in appetizers, salads, stir-fries, pasta dishes, side dishes, soups and quick breads.
+Harvested when immature, summer squash is characterized by thin, edible skins, soft seeds, and a mild flavor.
+Their tender flesh has high water content and cooks quickly.
+As their name suggests they are in peak season during the summer months.
+The most popular variety of summer squash is zucchini which is one of our favorites to use in our summer dishes.
+This versatile vegetable can be grilled, steamed, stir-fried, stuffed, and baked to use in appetizers, salads, stir-fries, pasta dishes, side dishes, soups, and quick bread.
 Other varieties of summer squash include pattypan and yellow straight-neck or crookneck squash.

-Zucchini is packed with beneficial nutrients including Vitamins C and A, potassium, folate, and fiber which decreases the risk of stroke, reducing high blood pressure, and lowering cholesterol.
-Due to its high water percentage, zucchini is low in calories, carbs and sugars, but high in essential nutrients like potassium, manganese, and antioxidants like vitamin C and vitamin A. Zucchini and other types of summer squash are often recommended for digestive issues since they’re hydrating and provide essential electrolytes and nutrients.
-Research suggests that zucchini also offers anti-inflammatory protection within the GI tract that can reduce IBS, ulcer-related symptoms and leaky gut syndrome.
+Zucchini is packed with beneficial nutrients including Vitamins C and A, potassium, folate, and fiber which decreases the risk of stroke, reduce high blood pressure, and lower cholesterol.
+Due to its high water percentage, zucchini is low in calories, carbs, and sugars, but high in essential nutrients like potassium, manganese, and antioxidants like vitamin C and vitamin A. Zucchini and other types of summer squash are often recommended for digestive issues since they’re hydrating and provide essential electrolytes and nutrients.
+Research suggests that zucchini also offers anti-inflammatory protection within the GI tract that can reduce IBS, ulcer-related symptoms, and leaky gut syndrome.

 NUTRIENT BREAKDOWN OF ZUCCHINI